-The weekly-published appendix provides in-depth tables and graphs related to the market report.
+The appendix provides in-depth tables and graphs related to the market report.
 Its content includes an overview of the TSO domain validation outcome, detailed SEW, prices, net positions and border flows graphs, complementary to the weekly market report.
+Published weekly with the CCM EPR market report.